 The second item that brings immediate benefit to clients is that Health Catalyst knows how to integrate data into the data warehouse.
 With DOS, there are more than 200 different data sources already integrated, allowing Health Catalyst to run circles around any homegrown solution in terms of productivity.
 With regards to mergers and acquisitions discussed earlier, if a healthcare system needs to integrate those new data sources into a homegrown solution, they have to write custom connectors to do so, a time-consuming process.
 The chances are very high that Health Catalyst has already dealt with this data source and can quickly ingest the data into its source data marts and then into the curated data model, allowing analysts to take immediate advantage of the data without having to know any of the intricacies of those data systems.

 Another huge value-add is that DOS has analytics accelerators and applications on top of the platform that are immediately available to analysts.
 Between these 70 applications and accelerators, Health Catalyst covers 80 plus percent of what any given department or CIO of a healthcare system needs.
 Then, analysts configure or customize that last remaining 20 percent for their unique needs.
-That’s a big head start over proprietary healthcare analytics platforms.
+That’s a big head start over proprietary homegrown solutions.
 Instead of analytic requests taking four to six months, analyst teams are much more capable of keeping pace with the analytical needs of the organization, in addition to providing true self-service analytic tools to their users.
 Analysts can provide more value and have a bigger impact on the organization.

 Health Catalyst has teams of people that focus on keeping up with all the latest regulatory measure changes.
 Those are translated into modifications and turned around to clients.
 A healthcare organization’s own analysts no longer need to spend time and resources keeping track of so many different regulatory changes and then customizing and editing all the measure changes that happen.
 They can simply validate the output.